 User experience also has an impact on your search ranking, as a website that is difficult to navigate will likely see a higher bounce rate.

 46. Landing Page

-When growth hackers try to bring traffic to websites, usually they redirect visitors to so called “landing pages”.
+When growth hackers try to bring traffic to websites, they will sometimes redirect visitors to a “landing page”.

 47. Above the Fold

-Above the fold content are elements that firstly appear on your website without scrolling further.
+Above the fold content is the elements that first appear on your website without the need for users to scroll.

 The purpose of cookies is to save your activities and information on different websites.

 Cookies are referred to by a number of different names, including HTTP Cookies or Web Cookies.

 While the terms UI and UX are often used interchangeably, there is a subtle difference.
 User interface includes every factor that determines a user’s experience on a digital platform.